UE4SS-RE/RE-UE4SS/docs/installation-guide.md

-# Installation Guide
+# Installation

 ## Core structure concept

 There are four concepts you need to know about.

 1. The `root directory`.
-    - This directory contains the ue4ss dll file.
+    - This directory contains the UE4SS dll file.
 2. The `working directory`.
     - This directory contains configuration and mod files and is located inside the `root directory`.
 3. The `game directory`.